 Dr. Phillips joined our team in 2018 to round out your Rice Creek Animal Hospital doctor team.
 Dr. Phillips works full time so there is no doubt you will visit with him from time to time.
 He joins us with a ton of experience, lots of heart, and a gentle calm demeanor (with this quirky touch of humor).
 You will enjoy his easy atmosphere with obviously loving heart.
 Here is a little about him, so you all can get up to speed.

-Dr. Phillips should really be called Dr. Dr. Phillips (doctor times two!).
-After earning his biology degree from Macalaster College, he continued his training to receive both an Master of Science and Ph.D in Human Anatomy and Cell Biology from the University of Michigan in the late eighties.
+Dr. Phillips should really be called Dr. Phillips (doctor times two!).
+After earning his biology degree from Macalaster College, he continued his training to receive both a Master of Science and Ph.D. in Human Anatomy and Cell Biology from the University of Michigan in the late eighties.
 You will have to ask him about all of his teaching experience as he taught anatomy and biology courses at all academic levels, many here close to home (who knows… maybe he was your professor?).
 Heck, you may have even benefitted from his biomedical research in muscle regeneration, wound healing and blood vessel growth.
 We are working on hearing all the crazy stories from that chapter of his life… human anatomists always have a good tale to tell at cocktail parties.

 In those days, Dr. Phillips started adventuring with a Siberian Husky sled dog team.
 The bond that developed between him and the dogs while standing on the runners through Minnesota winters fostered an interest in veterinary medicine.
 And who wouldn’t go back to get another doctorate degree?
 After graduating from the University of Minnesota’s College of Veterinary Medicine in 2004, Dr. Phillips has been enjoying veterinary medicine ever since.
 And to make him even cooler, Dr. Phillips is the head veterinarian for the John Beargrease Sled Dog Marathon that runs from Duluth up the North Shore of Lake Superior and back.

 Dr. Phillips lives in the beautiful hills of Marine on Saint Croix with his wife.
-With his kids now grown and the passing of his beloved friend, Tuxedo (an aged but handsome Boston Terrier)… he now enjoys a lazy afternoon reading or playing the guitar dreaming of the next four legged friend destined to be his riding buddy.
+With his kids now grown and the passing of his beloved friend, Tuxedo (an aged but handsome Boston Terrier)… he now enjoys a lazy afternoon reading or playing the guitar dreaming of the next four-legged friend destined to be his riding buddy.

 Please know, no matter what doctor you see here at Rice Creek, we hope you get the same sensation that we love what we do and are here, simply to keep you and your pet enjoying each other’s company for as long as life will allow.

 Have you met our friend Lisa?
 Lisa joined the Rice Creek crew after a long search for just the right person.
 While many of us have wanted to be in the veterinary field since we were little, Lisa had a successful career in the business/service industries when she had a change of mind and decided to follow her heart to become a certified veterinary technician.
 It was a big leap of faith and still, we are the ones who benefited.
 Lisa is reflective, compassionate, experienced, aware, and truth be told, shares Dr. Hansen’s introverted soul and resentment of long Minnesota good-byes… so, they are a bit of kindred spirits!
 Besides that, Lisa has been friends with our own Kristy for some time so the crew down at Rice Creek sincerely enjoy each other’s company.
 It is such a gift!
-Lisa is an avid RV’er and she travels the country with her son and husband making their own adventures on the backroads of America accompanied by her handsome Doberman pincher.
+Lisa is an avid RV’er and she travels the country with her son and husband making their own adventures on the backroads of America accompanied by her handsome Doberman Pincher and fun-loving Swiss Mountain Dog.
 Just ask her about the time she drove her huge RV beast through mountainside roads… oh boy!